UmairKhan-11/CN-assingment-02/README.md

 * **Humidity ranges:** DHT11 (20–90%), DHT22 (0–100%).
 * Use unique `SENSOR_ID` for each sensor.
 * SPCP is plain-text for easy debugging.
-* ASCII (American Standard Code for Information Interchange) assigns a numeric code to each character (letters, digits, symbols).
+* Data 8-bit ASCII (American Standard Code for Information Interchange) assigns a numeric code to each character (letters, digits, symbols).
 * Future upgrades: Wi-Fi (ESP8266/ESP32), MQTT protocol, web dashboards.

 ---